LiamPKenna/tap-room/README.md

 ## Description

-_This application was built as part of a larger project and is at this time not completed.
-Layout and design choices have been made but forms and state management have not yet been integrated.
-Please check back for future updates._
+_This application was built as a Proof of Concept for a combined inventory management and customer facing display.
+While not currently connected to a database, infrastructure has been designed to quickly accommodate transition to remote data storage._

+_Customer views include:_

+* _All available kegs with name and brand information_
+* _Color coded prices_
+* _Color coded alcohol content_
+* _Available pints for a given keg_

+_Employee views include:_

+* _All of the above_
+* _The ability to add additional kegs_
+* _The ability to edit, delete, and replace kegs_

 ![Project Layout](https://github.com/LiamPKenna/tap-room/blob/master/public/Project%20Layout.jpg)